Peluza Roș-Albastră: Fanbase and groups

 Peluza Roş-Albastră consists of a handful of organized groups, Oltenița mereu prezenți and Tinerii țin viu fenomenul.
-Various groups such as Smokers,Old Fans,Renegades and Elite 47 either dissolved or stopped attending matches.
-Most fans buying tickets in Peluza Roş-Albastră's stand are casual fans.
-Because of the confusion during this dispute of identity,some ultras from various old-school brigades chose to attend FCSB games and show support.During away games, the team enjoys huge support from fans across the country, usually filling the stadium since the majority consider this team to be the real Steaua Bucharest.
+Various groups such as Smokers, Old Fans, Renegades and Elite 47 either dissolved or stopped attending matches.
+Most fans buying tickets at Peluza Roş-Albastră's stand are casual fans.
+Because of the confusion during this dispute of identity, some ultras from various old-school brigades chose to attend FCSB games and show support.
+During away games, the team enjoys huge support from fans across the country, usually filling the stadium since the majority consider this team to be the real Steaua Bucharest.

 Dissolution in 2020

 After Gheorghe Mustata, one of the leaders from Peluza Nord was released from jail in 2020, he returned to FCSB and declared that Peluza Nord is back.
 Peluza Ros Albastra was dissolved and a new group arose by the name of "Tornado 47."